-Our paper is related to three strands of literature.
+Our paper is related to four strands of literature.
 First, we contribute to the literature on consumer debt relief.
-At the micro level, this literature shows how bankruptcy protection regulations in mature economies have positive effects on financial and labour market outcomes and reduce foreclosure (Dobbie and Song 2015; Dobbie et al. 2017; Agarwal et al. 2017).
-At the same time, the evidence from field experiments conducted in emerging economies, such as India and the Philippines, highlight that debt relief programs create moral hazard and that the positive effects often are short-lived (Kanz 2016; Mukherjee et al. 2018; Karlan et al. 2019).
-Debt relief constitutes a direct benefit bestowed by politicians to those who have their debt forgiven.
-In societies with weak institutions discretionary debt relief programs has the potential to become a tool of distributive politics.
-Our contribution to the literature on consumer debt relief is to study their political effects.
-In this way, we add new evidence to the growing literature on political credit cycles which has demonstrated how national and local politicians use their influence on government-controlled banks to adjust lending policies and expand credit in the run-up to elections (Cole 2009; Giné and Kanz 2017; Englmaier and Stowasser 2017; Faraz and Rockmore 2020; Delatte et al. 2022).
+In addition to the literature related to US student debt relief discussed above, this literature shows how bankruptcy protection regulations in mature economies have positive effects on financial and labour market outcomes and reduce foreclosure (Dobbie and Song 2015; Dobbie et al. 2017; Agarwal et al. 2017).
+The evidence from emerging economies, such as the field experiments conducted in India and the Philippines waiving small amounts of debt, highlights that debt relief programs create moral hazard (Kanz 2016; Mukherjee et al. 2018; Karlan et al. 2019), and Giné and Kanz (2018) finds no offsetting positive effects on productivity, wages, or consumption.
+The focus in this literature is on the economic effects of debt relief, and our contribution is to show that the debt relief programs can have electoral effects and that these effects can be pivotal in determining high-stakes election outcomes.
+Debt relief constitutes a direct benefit bestowed by politicians to those who have their debt forgiven, and, thus, discretionary debt relief programs have the potential to become a tool of distributive politics.